-We probably don’t have to tell you how hard it is to stay asleep during pregnancy.
-Unfortunately, though, studies show that sleep is incredibly important — this one goes so far as to associate sleep probs with longer labors, preterm labor, and higher C-section rates.
+Studies show that sleep is so incredibly important during pregnancy — this one goes so far as to associate sleep probs with longer labors, preterm labor, and higher C-section rates.
 If that’s not enough to get you taking sleep seriously, we don’t know what will.
 We could go on for days about all the tips we’ve gathered for getting better sleep during pregnancy and all the reasons women have a hard time sleeping; heartburn, leg cramps, and worrying about whether their sleep position is safe for baby to name a few.
-We love this lil’ miracle formula that is crafted from a lineup of six all-organic ingredients to help mamas fall and stay asleep.
+And while it's not everything, comfy, well-fitting sleepwear can be step one to a good night's sleep.
+Why not start there?

 3. Don't forget the skin

 When your skin’s in the literal final stretch, it gets so itchy and irritated if it’s not properly moisturized.
 This is the time to give it allll the TLC you can.
 Adopting a daily routine (or sometimes twice daily) of pampering your skin and really lathering it up can help so much.
 If you’re looking for the best of the best, look no further than our dreamy, ultra-nourishing body oil that’s EWG VERIFIED™.
-Apply it after a fresh scrub-down from this organic tub of exfoliating magic and you’ve got a recipe for happy, healthy skin.
+Apply it after a fresh, exfoliating scrub-down and you’ve got a recipe for happy, healthy skin.